 I am not very much fond of a premium savings bank account, because it does not make any sense to keep a high average monthly balance on a savings account.
 You won’t find any difference in the service quality from the branch officials if you are a premium account holder of the bank.
 These are all marketing gimmicks of the banks to increase their low-cost deposits.

-The only criteria of these types of accounts are that the salary should credit to this account, otherwise the account will be converted to a regular savings bank account and you have to maintain MAB.
+The only criteria for these types of accounts are that the salary should be credited to this account, otherwise, the account will be converted to a regular savings bank account and you have to maintain MAB.
 Salary accounts are best for obtaining retail loans like housing loans or car loans from the bank.

 Some banks also offer an advance salary of one month as an overdraft to their customers.

-To choose the best salary account, you must consider the internet banking and mobile banking facilities bank provides to the account holders.
+To choose the best salary account, you must consider the Internet banking and mobile banking facilities the bank provides to the account holders.
 Because a salaried person hardly has time to visit bank branches.